Tecolotlán: Hydrography

-The main river is the Ferrería River, which has a number of tributary streams such as El Jabalí, Gallinero, Tamazula, Tecolotlán, Las Canoas, Colorado, Cofradía, Sauz and the Amarillo.
+A seasonally dry segment of the Tecolotlán river flows through the town of Tecolotlán.
+The largest river in the district is the Ferrería River, which has a number of tributary streams such as El Jabalí, Gallinero, Tamazula, Tecolotlán, Las Canoas, Colorado, Cofradía, Sauz, and the Amarillo.

 The San Pedro Dam is located to the south of the municipality.
-Other water features include Presa El Pochote, Cascada Tecolotán, Salto de Santa Rosa, Salto de La Campana, Salto del Venado, Salto Seco and Salto de La Disciplina.
+Other water features include the El Pochote dam, Tecolotán waterfall, Salto de Santa Rosa, Salto de La Campana, Salto del Venado, Salto Seco, and Salto de La Disciplina.

-Flora
+Flora and fauna

 The municipality is covered with 30,900 hectares of pine and oak forests with some fruit trees.
-In the Sierra de Quila near the towns of Tenamaxtlan, Ameca, Atengo and San Martin Hidalgo, there is a tree named the Arbol de la Lira (Lyre Tree) which is approximately 600 years old.
+In the Sierra de Quila near the towns of Tenamaxtlan, Ameca, Atengo, and San Martin Hidalgo, there is a tree named the Arbol de la Lira (Lyre Tree) which is approximately 600 years old.
 It is protected by the state environmental agency.
 The forest that surrounds the tree covers about 15,000 hectares and is guarded 24 hours a day.

-This forest is also home to the Cienega spring, which is surrounded by exuberant vegetation and has a monitoring station nearby.
+This forest is also home to the Cienega spring, which is surrounded by vegetation and has a monitoring station nearby.
+Animals that inhabit this region are deer, badger, raccoon, wolves, foxes, coyotes, rabbits, and some small reptiles and a variety of birds.

-Fauna

-Animals that inhabit this region are deer, badger, raccoon, wolf, fox, coyote, rabbit and some small reptiles and a variety of birds.

-Ecology
+Protected Natural Areas

-Protected areas include La Ciénega, Las Juntas, Las Piedras de Quila and Sierra de Quila.
+Protected natural areas in the municipality include La Ciénega spring, Las Juntas, Las Piedras de Quila, and Sierra de Quila.
 There is also a notable palaeontological site at Gliptodonte; many unearthed artifacts are located within the "Museo Comunitario" in the main town.

 Climate

-The climate is moderately warm and semi-dry, and dry in the autumn and winter with an average annual temperature is 23 °C., with a maximum of 31 °C. and minimum of 15 °C. The rainfall falls heaviest in June and July, and a total of 773.1 mm is received annually on average.
+The climate is moderately warm and semi-dry, and dry in the autumn and winter with an average annual temperature is 23 °C., with a maximum of 31 °C. and minimum of 15 °C.

+The rainfall falls heaviest in June and July, and a total of 773.1 mm is received annually on average.
 Prevailing winds approach from the south.

-Terrestrial communications
+Transportation

-The main road in the municipality for transportation is via the Guadalajara-Barra de Navidad, 107 kilometres from the state capital.
-Urban and rural transportation takes place in rental and private vehicles.
+The main road in the municipality for transportation is via the Guadalajara–Barra de Navidad, 107 kilometres from the state capital.
+Private vehicles are the primary method of travel in the region.

 Attractions

-Most of the municipality's attractions are natural with a variety of scenic landscapes, especially the Sierra de Quila.
-While not well developed, the area is suitable for ecotourism activities such as mountain biking, horseback riding, camping and other activities.
-There are two principle dams, the Presa del Ahogado and the Presa del Pochote.
-Both have facilities for camping and picnicking as well as water sports such as boating and fishing.
-The Presa del Pochote is popular with residents of the city of Guadalajara.
+The area does not have a highly developed tourist industry, but opportunities for ecotourism activities such as mountain biking, horseback riding, and camping are available.
+The Sierra de Quila and other natural features provide scenic landscapes and views.

+There are two principle dams with artificial lakes, the Presa del Ahogado and the Presa del Pochote.
+Both have facilities for camping and picnicking, as well as docks for boating and fishing.
+The Presa del Pochote is particularly popular with residents of the nearby city of Guadalajara.

 Religion

-The main religion is Roman Catholicism, and notable churches within the municipality include the Parroquia del Sagrado Corazón, Santuario de la Purísima, Capilla de San José, Ermita de San Genaro, Capilla de la Cruz Verde, Capilla del Señor del Socorro, Capilla de San José María Robles, Parroquia de la Virgencita.
+The main religion is Roman Catholicism, and notable Roman Catholic chapels and parishes within the municipality include the Parroquia del Sagrado Corazón, Santuario de la Purísima, Capilla de San José, Ermita de San Genaro, Capilla de la Cruz Verde, Capilla del Señor del Socorro, Capilla de San José María Robles, and the Parroquia de la Virgencita.